dotnet/docs/docs/framework/wpf/app-development/wpf-add-ins-overview.md

 6. The host application displays the returned <xref:System.Windows.FrameworkElement>.

- For an example that demonstrates how to implement an add-in that is a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)], see [Create an Add-In That Is a UI](../../../../docs/framework/wpf/app-development/how-to-create-an-add-in-that-is-a-ui.md).
+ For an example that demonstrates how to implement an add-in that is a UI, see [Create an Add-In That Is a UI](../../../../docs/framework/wpf/app-development/how-to-create-an-add-in-that-is-a-ui.md).

 <a name="ReturningMultipleUIsFromAnAddIn"></a>
 ## Returning Multiple UIs from an Add-In
- Add-ins often provide multiple [!INCLUDE[TLA2#tla_ui#plural](../../../../includes/tla2sharptla-uisharpplural-md.md)] for host applications to display.
-For example, consider an add-in that is a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] that also provides status information to the host application, also as a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
+ Add-ins often provide multiple user interfaces for host applications to display.
+For example, consider an add-in that is a UI that also provides status information to the host application, also as a UI.
 An add-in like this can be implemented by using a combination of techniques from both the [Add-In Returns a User Interface](#ReturnUIFromAddInContract) and [Add-In Is a User Interface](#AddInIsAUI) models.

 <a name="AddInsAndXBAPs"></a>
 ## Add-Ins and XAML Browser Applications